arbinbudhathoki/2026-Soccer-WorldCup-/README.md

 -> 2026 Soccer World Cup ⚽
+--> Current score board will be added soon.
 -> This is just the prediction and documents gathered from the real offical FIFA website and some from the football websites Interactive World Cup experience built with Next.js, focused on football history, fan storytelling, live-style predictions, and the road to the 2026 FIFA World Cup.